Rare antique and vintage fine

 Worn by

-FROM OUR COLLLECTORS
+FROM OUR COLLECTORS

 I'd been searching for an old European cut for months.
 Within one DM conversation, she understood exactly what I wanted and found something even better than I imagined.